leka/moti/INSTALL.md

-#Moti Installation Guide
+# Moti Installation Guide

-##About
+## About

 Here is the guide to correctly setup all you need to peacefully develop awesome code for Moti.
 Usually, you won't find instructions as detailed as this one, because it's part of the "hacker thing" to know what you're doing and/or to make it work by trials and errors.

 That could work for us, but it's a little different.
 This project is not a small part in a bigger project.
 It actually is the bigger project and here after you'll find all the steps to successfully code/debug/compile/upload/test everything on your own robot.

-The thing is, it took us quite some time to figure out what to do, how to do it, which Homebrew `formula` to install, how to use the makefile and so on.
+The thing is, it took us quite some time to figure out what to do, how to do it, which Homebrew `formula` to install, how to use the `Makefile` and so on.
 When we say quite some time, you can count full working weeks of reading, trying, trying again, cursing because nothing is working, dead ends, new ideas, clearer vision and finally a working process.

 It's our present to the world!